javalent/dice-roller/README.md

 ## Dice Modifiers

 The parser supports several modifiers.
+If a die has been modified, it will display _how_ it has been modified in the tooltip.

 If a modifier has a parameter, it will default to 1 if not provided.